Speak with a Bike Tour Guide: 1-716-566-7908

 Each group gets two leaders, who will be fun, resourceful adults who love hanging out with kids and who know bikes.
 Many took cross-country bike trips as teenagers like the ones they’re now leading, and they all complete a comprehensive leader training program and get CPR and First Aid certification.
 They’re teachers, human service professionals, travel and hospitality professionals, graduate students and college seniors.
 Some are avid cyclists and travel enthusiasts, while others have served in organizations like Americorps.
 Their average age is 25 years old.

-What makes Teen Treks different?
+What makes Teen Treks different from other teen tours?

 Teen Treks gives teenagers the chance to discover the excitement and fun of bike touring with a bunch of like-minded people, seeing beautiful natural landscapes and world-class cities while gaining independence and travel skills.
 You’ll have great experiences out on the road and make memories that will last a lifetime.